Day Trade Forex : Your Best Source For Educational Forex Information

 Here are the links:

-To check up on a brokerage or individual for complaints, infractions, sanctions,
+To check up on a US brokerage or US individual for complaints, infractions, sanctions, fines and penalties, etc., go to:

 http://www.nfa.futures.org/basicnet/